Department of Agricultural and Biological Engineering

 Three hours lecture.
 Introductory course emphasizing use of fundamentals for solving problems related to soil and water management, electrical power and control, agricultural machinery, and environmental control

-ABE 1912 Computer Based Problem Solving in Biosystems Engineering: 2 hours.
+ABE 1912 Computational Problem Solving for Biological Systems: 2 hours.

 (Open to freshmen and sophomores or first-semester transfer students only).
-One hour lecture, two hours laboratory.
+One hour lecture and two hours lab/week.
 Introduction to computer-based problem-solving techniques in Biosystems Engineering.
 Emphasis on the concepts and hands on implementation of computer programing to solve problems in distinct disciplines of biosystems engineering

-ABE 1922 Introduction to Engineering Design: 2 hours.
+ABE 1922 Introduction to Design and Fabrication for Biological Systems: 2 hours.

 (Prerequisite: ABE 1912).
 One hour lecture.
 Two hours laboratory.
 Introduction to the process of engineering design, including project management, computer-aided design, fabrication methods, technical writing and oral presentation